An international Masters degree doesn’t just broaden your professional skills – it can also give your career a strong head start when you return home.

 ► Meet top Masters programmes from around the world.

 A Masters degree is all about expanding your academic and professional horizons, and this especially the case if you complete it in another country.
-The advantages of doing your degree abroad are obvious: the chance to further your language skills, experience in different working environments, and an array of friendships and contacts to take with you to your new career either in academia or the professional world.
+The advantages of doing your degree abroad are obvious: the chance to further your language skills, experience in different working environments, and an array of friendships and contacts to take with you to your new career.

 Alongside the academic benefits, an international Masters degree tells your employer that you are very likely to have a range of valuable personal qualities.
 It shows that you’re prepared to think outside the box, are not afraid of challenges, and are willing to expand your horizons.
 A Masters degree earned abroad proves that you are flexible and have the ability to flourish professionally in difficult circumstances.